 When it came time to have a family of her own, Amáda was living in Edina, Minnesota.
 As a Latina, she was sometimes mistaken for the nanny.
 But this never stopped her from gathering crowds, marching in parades, organizing church fundraisers, or becoming the District Organizer and Leadership Trainer for the Girl Scouts.
 Amáda was proud to campaign for Paul Wellstone and remains focused on issues about our local, state, and national government.

 Amáda came to Columbia Heights when she married her husband.
 Together, they are musicians, neighborhood block captains, Lions, Rotarians, and community organizers.
 Amáda has worked for the Columbia Heights Public Works department, helping grow the city’s compost program.
 She enjoys her role as the Columbia Heights Community Education Program Manager, serves on its Advisory Board, and also holds a seat on the school district’s Finance Committee.
 Amáda was also the President of HeightsNEXT, a sustainable community movement, where she continues to organize and lead dozens of annual events for Columbia Heights, including street cleanups, environmental projects, cultural gatherings, community celebrations, and much more.
 She was named the 2017 Columbia Heights Humanitarian of the Year for her service to the city.

 Welcoming, rallying, inspiring, and activating teams of people from all walks of life is Amáda’s greatest talent.
 She is frequently recognized for bridging generations and ideas, turning informed possibilities into creative solutions, and renewing a community that has often felt stagnant, abandoned, and divided.

-Amáda Márquez Simula is running for mayor of Columbia Heights where she will continue to represent our diverse communities and breathe new life into the city.
+Amáda Márquez Simula is the Mayor Elect of Columbia Heights where she continues to represent our diverse communities and breathe new life into the city.